roberohn/blog/src/posts/2025-01-30-automating-ooo.md

 For extra flair I wanted the auto reply include a date when I will return from annual leave.
 Fortunately this can be done dynamically with the formatDateTime() function.
 <br>
 <br>
-We need to format addToTime() as without it you'll get a standard javascript fomatted date which doesn't look great on auto-reply emails.
+We need to format addToTime() as without it you'll get a standard JavaScript fomatted date which doesn't look great on auto-reply emails.
 Something more familar is needed.
 <br>
 <br>
 <img src="./automating-ooo/ooo-5.png" alt="">